PeterRudin-Burgess/Bare-Metal-Edition/src/main/markdown/skills/02-skills-description.md

 the skill confers additional hit points, to the character.
 Hit points are referred to a #Hits as a standard abbreviation in the combat tables, meaning number of hit points of damage the character has taken.

-### Mental

-###### Mental Focus [Sd, Pr,Em]

-There are several Mental Focus skills and they all need developing separately.
-Mental Focus skills require a combat round, or 5 seconds to prepare before they are used.
-In some cases to a combat round is required to recover from using a mental focus skill.
-During the preparation or recover round the character takes a -20 penalty to all actions.
-Before initiative is rolled in the following round the character rolls their Mental Focus skill to see if they succeeded.
-Once a Mental Focus state has been achieved it may be maintained for additional rounds but the skill must be retested each subsequent round at a cumulative -10 per round.

-**Mental Focus: Speed** gives the character an additional 4 Action Points per round and in addition the number of ranks in Mental Focus: Speed may be added to their initiative roll.

-**Mental Focus: Strength** gives the character an additional +15 strength bonus, which would be added to any skill tests using strength for the duration.
-Skills that have strength listed more than once as a stat bonus will benefit from multiple +15 bonuses.

-> Example: Melee attacks use St+St+Ag as their stat bonus.
-In this case the bonus from Mental Focus: Strength would be +30.

-**Mental Focus: Calm** gives a character a +15 bonus that may be applied once per round to either Agility bonus or Self Discipline bonus, but not both in the same round.
-Where the bonus is to be applied is declared before the roll is made but can be moved with every successful skill test.

-###### Mental Focus: Defense [Sd, Pr,Qu]

-**Mental Focus: Defense** allows a character to focus their mind on sensing and avoiding attacks.
-The character cannot be encumbered, they must not have any net maneuver penalty from either armor, excessive equipment or injury.
-A successful Mental Focus: Defense skill test is made before initiative is rolled and on success the number of ranks in Mental Focus: Defense is added to the characters Defensive Bonus for the entire round.
-As with all Mental Focus skills one combat round is required to prepare and during that round the character has -20 on all actions.
-Mental Focus: Defense can be maintained for multiple rounds but each subsequent round incurs a cumulative -10 penalty to the skill roll.

 ###### Forgery [Ag, Re, In]

 This skill is used for creating forgeries of objects or documents.
 It is assumed that the correct tools are available